See how it is made

 - metric reed 40-10

-The loom is available with 8 shafts, expandable to 16 shafts or straight with 16 shafts.
-This is a unique feature for table looms with 16 shafts.
-The Jane is the most compact 8+ shaft table loom on the market that folds easily.
-This makes weavers even more likely to choose the Louet Jane loom.
+The loom is available with 8 shafts, expandable to 16 shafts, or directly with 16 shafts.
+This is a unique feature among table looms with 16 shafts.
+The Jane is the most compact 8+ shaft table loom on the market and folds easily, making it even more likely that weavers will choose the Louët Jane loom.

 Jane 16 will have a shuttle race.
 It will fit on the existing Jane floorstand.
 2nd warpbeams for existing Jane looms will also fit the new 16 shaft Jane.